futureverse/future/revdep/problems.md

     ```
     Found the following significant warnings:
       Warning: namespace ‘colorspace’ is not available and has been replaced
-    See ‘/c4/home/henrik/futureverse/future/revdep/checks.global/brms/new/brms.Rcheck/00install.out’ for details.
+    See ‘/scratch/henrik/revdep/future/checks/brms/new/brms.Rcheck/00install.out’ for details.
     ```

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'cmdstanr', 'spdep'
+    Package suggested but not available for checking: ‘cmdstanr’
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  8.8Mb
+      installed size is 12.9Mb
       sub-directories of 1Mb or more:
-        R     3.8Mb
+        R      7.0Mb
         doc    3.6Mb
+        help   1.7Mb
     ```

 # bsitar